jjeessppeer/alang-compiler/ref.md

 *a = x;         # Copy to address 'a'

 ## Expressions
 # Expressions are always resolved left to right.
 Order of operations is not respected.
-1+2*3 will resolve 1+2 first.
+1+2*3 resolves as (1+2)*3 first.
 a = b + c;
 a = b - c;
 a = b * c;